alexbelgium/hassio-addons/fireflyiii_data_importer/README.md

 "silent": true # suppresses debug messages
 ```

-- Config.yaml
+- Config.yaml (advanced usage)

-Additional variables can be set as ENV variables by adding them in the config.yaml in the location defined in your addon options
+Additional variables can be set as ENV variables by adding them in the config.yaml in the location defined in your addon options according to this guide : https://github.com/alexbelgium/hassio-addons/wiki/Add%E2%80%90ons-feature-:-add-env-variables

 The complete list of ENV variables can be seen here : https://github.com/firefly-iii/data-importer/blob/main/.env.example